josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 This is growth.

 Do not ruin it by asking a macaque to validate your foreign policy.

 ---

-## 📼 Gibraltar-Flavoured Media

-- [BBC: “New era for Gibraltar with removal of 118-year-old border controls with Spain”](https://www.bbc.co.uk/news/articles/cwydz60j3eno) — *13 July 2026 report on provisional border removal, Schengen alignment, cross-border workers, and the accompanying customs and tax settlement.*

----

 ## 🌌 Constellations

 📍 🗺️ 🚧 ⚖️ 🌿 — postcard sovereignty theatre; local consent; relocated borders; overseas-territory complexity; habitat responsibility.

+*Gibraltar-Flavoured Media:*

+- [📰: BBC: “New era for Gibraltar with removal of 118-year-old border controls with Spain”](https://www.bbc.co.uk/news/articles/cwydz60j3eno) — *13 July 2026 report on provisional border removal, Schengen alignment, cross-border workers, and the accompanying customs and tax settlement.*
+- [📹: "Circumnavigating Gibraltar 🇬🇮"](https://vm.tiktok.com/ZNRoHRVoE/) – *clear no-monkey-bothering signage; no excuses*

 ---